-Once you have your template in hand, turn the first piece of scrapbook paper over and trace the template along the back side of the paper.
-Trace the template as many times on the paper as will fit to make the most of your paper purchase.
+Start by cutting the paper into the leaf shapes.
+Turn the first piece of scrapbook paper over and trace a leaf shape — you can use a real leaf from outside or freehand a template — along the back side of the paper.
+Trace the template as many times as will fit to avoid wasting paper.

 Pro Tip: Stack the scrapbook papers 3-4 thick and cut out the templates.
 It will save loads of time to cut as many as possible at once.